Resources for Work and Life

 - Workplace options has literature, resources and information: Call 1-800-952-3586

 Family and Child Care

 Grand Valley has resources and support available to you to encourage you during this time in your life.

 New Parent Bingo

 In an effort to make learning about the support available fun, relevant, and interactive, we have created a voluntary Parent Bingo activity.
 Learn about the resources and support available to you by working through this bingo sheet.
 Pick the ones that are most relevant to you.
 Some will have questions to answer(s), and others just require a signature.
 When completed, simply email a picture and receive additional swag.

-GVSU is striving to make it easier for nursing mothers to maintain breast-feeding after returning to work or school by providing private and comfortable rooms for nursing mothers.
+GVSU is striving to make it easier for those who nurse to maintain breast-feeding after returning to work or school by providing private and comfortable rooms.
 In addition to the on campus resources listed below, a comprehensive list of local and community Breastfeeding Resources are available.

 All results are tracked and reviewed quarterly.
 If you would like a follow-up email on your feedback please email firstname.lastname@example.org with subject line Rooms for nursing mothers.

 The Parenting Network Community of Support where GVSU faculty and staff can connect over the shared experience of being a parent/caregiver.